IGLICT/intrinsicSym-Jittor/README.md

 # Learning-based Intrinsic Reflectional Symmetry Detection
-Tensorflow and matlab code of Learning-based Intrinsic Reflectional Symmetry Detection.
+Jittor and matlab code of Learning-based Intrinsic Reflectional Symmetry Detection.
 Due to the size limit of supplementary materials, only part of our training data is uploaded.

 ## Usage